- 95% response rate

 HOW I PARTICIPATE IN COUCHSURFING

-I've had the pleasure of hosting nearly two hundred surfers, starting in 2021 and offering space when I could.
+I've had the pleasure of hosting over two hundred surfers whenever I've had space to share since starting in 2011.
 I had to take a break from hosting during the COVID pandemic but am excited to be back at it.

 I spent three years wandering about, living for a few months in some city around the world and then moving to the next.
 So far I have lived in Boston, MA; Quito, Ecuador; Santiago, Chile; Cañazas, Panama; Tel Aviv, Israel; Chiang Mai, Thailand; Portland, OR; the Adirondacks; Montpellier, France; Athens, Greece; and Berlin, Germany.
 During this time I have greatly enjoyed what CS has to offer, the amazing generosity of my hosts which makes this adventure possible in the first place, the events that I can occasionally attend, and the great connections and friends I have made.
 I'm glad of the opportunity to give back now.